 Sail the Islands of Timeless Greece

-Sailing in Greece is an adventure that will echo in your heart forever and call to you to return – the allure of the islands, the blinding sparkle of the sea, the tempera colors, the warm carefreeness of the people, the tug of the ancients on your soul . . .
+Sailing in Greece is an adventure that will echo in your heart forever and call to you to return – the allure of the islands, the blinding sparkle of the sea, the tempera colors, the warm hospitality, the tug of the ancients on your soul . . .

 From Albania to the shores of Turkey & Italy and the 2000 islands in between, Greece offers endless island hopping adventures as you follow the routes of ancient history and mythology.